Guide for Authors

 Guides for Preparing the Manuscript

 Manuscript Structure: The manuscript should be prepared in MSWord (.doc or .docs) format using 1 inch margins all around and double line spacing.
-Providing a Title Page, Abstract and Covering Letter is mandatory for all research types.
+It is mandatory to upload a Title Page, a Blinded Manuscript, and a Covering Letter

-Title page: The title page should contain a concise informative title for the article, authors’ details (full name, academic membership and affiliation), running title as well as mailing address, telephone/ fax numbers and e-mail address of the corresponding author.
+Title page: The title page should contain a concise informative title for the article, authors’ details (full name, academic membership and affiliation), running title, and the mailing address, telephone/ fax numbers and e-mail address of the corresponding author.

 - The abstract of the original articles and systematic reviews should be structured in separate parts, including background, methods, results, conclusion and three to five keywords selected from the Medical Subject Headings (MeSH).
 The abstract should not exceed 250 words (150 words for short communications).